idelchi/tcisd/README.md

 It supports:

-- Detecting and removing comments from Go and Python
+- Detecting and removing comments from Go, Python, and Dockerfiles
 - Recursive searching through your project
 - Parallel processing for maximum efficiency